indra063/indra063/README.md

 <img src="https://github.com/indra063/indra063/blob/fe63f065300630fc876d145d00e857703da7c493/walkmon1930.gif" width="200" align="right">
   </div>
 <li>
-🌏 Bachelor's degree in Geography, S1 Geography Education in University of Lambung Mangkurat</li>
+🌏 I have a Bachelor's degree in Geography Education from the University of Lambung Mangkurat.</li>
 <li>
-🕵️‍♂️ Working on many Testnet DApp, currently focusing on Story Protocol, Sahara AI, and Superposition
+🕵️‍♂️ Currently focused on Testnet DApps like Story Protocol, Sahara AI, and Superposition.
 </li>
 <li>
-⛓️ Learning Blockchain Node and Validator, Currently running Story Protocol Node, and Live TX Visualizer for their Odyysey testnet
+⛓️ Learning about Blockchain Nodes and Validators; I'm running a Story Protocol Node and a Live TX Visualizer for their Odyssey Testnet.
 </li>
 <li>
-🖥️ Self-taught beginner mapper, helping people to make simple administration maps, geological maps, topographical maps, hydrological maps, Soil Maps, and simple custom maps
+🖥️ As a self-taught mapper, I help create various maps, including administrative, geological, and custom designs.
 </li>
 <li>
-🎨 Graphic design is my passion, learning digital drawing and flat design
+🎨 I'm passionate about graphic design and am learning digital drawing and flat design.
 </li>
 <li>
-👨‍💻 Building cool things, one challenge at a time
+👨‍💻 I enjoy building innovative projects, and taking on one challenge at a time.
 </li>
 </div>
 <br>